“I’ve got my carry on bag, you ask, so why pack a second, smaller bag like a daypack? Doesn’t that just take up room in my carry on?”

 More importantly, it’s how you make your money to keep you traveling.

-Slinging your travel daypack on your back, and locking the apartment door, you head out for a cafe reported to have strong, reliable wifi.
+You sling your travel daypack on your back, lock the apartment door behind you, and head out for a cafe reported to have strong, reliable WiFi.

 You breathe in the sweet scent of European cigarettes, morning espresso, and bus exhaust mixing in the morning air.

 It feels so good to be on the move.
-If you didn’t have a travel daypack with a laptop sleeve, you’d be tucking your precious laptop to your chest, nervously clucking like a mother hen anytime a cycling commuter passed too close to you.
+If you didn’t have a travel daypack with a padded laptop sleeve — like the Outbreaker travel daypack has — you’d be tucking your precious laptop to your chest, nervously clucking like a mother hen anytime a cycling commuter passed too close to you.

 Instead, you hold your head high, swing your arms, and feel open to a morning of hard, productive work.